Required manuscript documents

 A Technical Developments article is a short manuscript describing a new or modified method for radiological examination or intervention.
 Its main focus should be on the technical aspects of the method.
 The abstract of a “Technical Developments” article is not required to be structured into Objectives, Methods, Results and Conclusion.
 However, it should summarize the key issues of the article.

-Editorials should highlight and explain a topic, ideally of current interest or focus in its respective field.
+Opinions should highlight and explain a topic or problem of current interest in its respective field.
 As a subject matter expert, the author needs to emphasize why radiologists should familiarize themselves with this issue.
 Where applicable, authors should refer to topical articles, which have recently been published in European Radiology.

-They can also be employed to explain in “simple” language an advanced topic we deem important to understand, even if preliminary or difficult to grasp.
+Commentaries are envisioned to be short and draw the reader’s attention to a specific debate that might be interesting for clinical practice.
+They can accompany another article published, or stand alone.
+They can also be employed to explain in “simple” language an advanced topic the editors deem important to understand, even if preliminary or difficult to grasp.

 Case reports are not published in European Radiology, and should be sent to EURORAD, which welcomes the submission of interesting and educational case reports, and makes them accessible for the readers as blinded teaching cases.
 All articles undergo peer review to maintain the highest possible scientific quality and are fully citable through an individual DOI (digital object identifier) number (www.doi.org).